 Professional results don’t cost the earth

 Like most things in life, my trial and error lead to professional quality pictures using a two-‐year old camera and a $40 light kit.
 The rest of the magic happens thanks to Best2KeepItSimply.com.
 And though the incarnations of my website photos have been trying at times, the final product is better than I could have ever hoped for, and much more gratifying because I do it myself.

 This Guest Post was written by Rebekah Davis:

-Rebekah Davis is the founder and CEO of School of Wash, full-time working wife, and mom, chemist, and blogger.
+Rebekah Davis is the founder and CEO of School of Wash, a full-time working wife, and mom, a chemist, and a blogger.